linusjf/RIAY/January2025.md

 [![Mother of God](https://raw.githubusercontent.com/linusjf/RIAY/main/January/jpgs/Day015.jpg)](https://youtu.be/mFtDsxE2q18 "Mother of God")

-## January 16,2025

-### Glorify Him

-[![Glorify Him](https://raw.githubusercontent.com/linusjf/RIAY/main/January/jpgs/Day016.jpg)](https://youtu.be/ynEX9kc4nv4 "Glorify Him")

 ### ROSARY IN A YEAR DAY 15 - "MOTHER OF GOD" Michelle Jackson

 "Holy Mary, Mother of God , pray for us Sinners, now and at the hour of our death."So beautifully explained by Fr.
 Mark Mary, on the role and relationship of going through our Mother to Jesus.
 To understand that He led us through Scripture  in the old testament about Adonijah who knows Queen Bathsheba ,and  she knows the King, King Solomon her Son.
 Who goes with a request,  and the Son even before knowing, says "of course I will grant it".
 If in the natural order things were the way they were so too the supernatural order reflects the natural.
 Here we know our Blessed Mother and She being the Mother of Jesus goes to Him each time we ask for her help, Jesus listens to her.
 More than granting our requests about situations we don't seem to understand, for it is our  Soul she cares about even more.
 We entrust ourselves to her and ask her special protection and prayers for us at the hour of our death that is so precious and Jesus WILL grant her that request, because He loves Her and He loves us. 🙏🏽

+## January 16,2025

+### Glorify Him

+[![Glorify Him](https://raw.githubusercontent.com/linusjf/RIAY/main/January/jpgs/Day016.jpg)](https://youtu.be/ynEX9kc4nv4 "Glorify Him")

+### ROSARY IN A YEAR DAY 16 - "GLORIFY HIM" Michelle Jackson

+"Glory be to the Father and to the Son and to the Holy Spirit, as it was in the beginning,is now and ever shall be world without end.Amen".
+All Praise and Glory be to the Holy Trinity.
+What is Praise?
+It is a form of prayer which recognises that God is God.
+It is right that we praise Him.
+It is to look to Him always, cause it is the right thing to do.
+It is for our own Good to Praise God, not for what he does but for who He is.
+He the maker of all things must be acknowledged by all, and Praised and Glorified by all.
+God is pleased when we do so not because He needs it,But because its right.
+When you Love Him and see how Faithful God is in your life you will begin to Praise Him.
+Cause everyday we are alive and its cause He wills it for us and we take that for granted.
+Let us Thank Him Throughout the day by asking for that grace. * *Psalms 34:1- I will bless the LORD at all times : His praise shall continually be in my mouth.*

+Psalms 150:6- Let everything that has breath praise the Lord🙌🏼

 ## January 17,2025